How to Get a Work Permit in New York in 2017

 A significant proportion of people moving to New York will have already been hired by a New York based company or will be transferring within a multinational corporation to a New York based job.
 This is especially common in the financial services and technology sectors.
 But being brought over by an employer isn’t the only way to gain eligibility to work in the US.

-Even more than most developed nations the immigration and citizenship rules of the US are incredibly complicated.
-There's a huge variety of ways to gain permission to work in New York.
+Even more than most developed nations the immigration and citizenship rules of the US are incredibly complicated, leading to a huge plethora of ways to gain permission to work in New York.
 Here we’ll run through the most common options.

 A Permanent Residence Visa, commonly know as a Green Card, entitles the holder to live and work anywhere in the US on a permanent basis.
 Such a visa can be applied for and granted on the basis of: